jdswinbank/Comet/README.rst

 that the current implementation of the database will grown indefinitely: if the broker is in a situation where an extremely high volume of VOEvent messages are expected, the current implementation will not be adequate.

+The Comet receiver will only accept new events for publication from hosts which have been specified as "whitelisted".
+Hosts (or, indeed, networks) may be included in the whitelist using the ``--whitelist`` option.
+This option accepts either `CIDR <https://en.wikipedia.org/wiki/CIDR_notation>`_ or dot-decimal notation including a subnet mask.
+For example, ``--whitelist 127.0.0.1/32`` and ``--whitelist 127.0.0.1/255.255.255.255`` would both enable the local host to submit events to the broker.
+This option may be specified multiple times.
+To accept submissions from any host, specify ``--whitelist 0.0.0.0/0``; this is the default.

+When connecting to a remote broker (with ``--remote``), one or more filters may be specified which limit the events which will be received.
+These filters are specified with ``--filter``, in the form of `XPath 1.0
+<http://www.w3.org/TR/xpath/>`_ expressions.
+The broker will evaluate the
+expression against each event it processes, and only forward the event to the subscriber if it produces a non-empty result.
+For more details see `Filtering`_, below.

+Custom code may be run to perform local processing on an event when it is received.
+This is specifed by the ``--action`` option.
+For more details, see `Event handlers`_, below.

+In addition, received events may be sent to one or more external commands for processing.
+These are specified using the ``--cmd`` option.
+They should accept the event on standard input and perform whatever processing is required before exiting.
+The standard output and error from the external process is ignored.
+If it returns a value other than 0, it will be logged as a failure.
+Note that external commands are run in a separate thread, so will not block the subscriber from processing new events; however, the user is nevertheless responsible for ensuring that they terminate in a timely fashion.

 Filtering
 ---------